webforge-labs/webforge-common/docs/dir-and-file.md

 # Dir and File

-Dir and File help you to do very common, often typed actions with php file utils
+Dir and File help you to do very common, often typed actions with php file utils.
+Notice: every directory has a trailing slash or backslash at its end per default.
+You have to construct those paths with trailing slash as well, unless you use `Dir::factoryTS`

 ## usage
 ```php